TeamRizu/outfox-wiki/content/user-guide/games/_index.md

 * **bongo** - (2 drums - 2x2 hit points) _Coming Soon_
   * Parsers: .osu, .osz, .tja
   * A 2 hand drum controller styled mode.
 Uses content designed for _taiko_.
 This mode is often played with a 2 hand drum controller, or 4 midi drums called toms.

+* **kbm** - (2 octave piano, 4 octave piano) _Coming Soon_
+  * Parsers: .bmson
+  * A piano style game played using a small portion of a normal piano or keyboard.
+Best played on MIDI, or a normal piano with an arduino MIDI pickup.
+Most modern 48 key or 61 key MIDI keyboards work well and are recommended if you wish to use a compact option.
 ---

 ### Controller / Key Based Modes: